MS in Nursing - Master of Science Degree for Certified or State-Approved Advanced Practice Nurses

 - Evidence (photocopy) of unencumbered current licensure as a registered professional nurse in Maine

-Please develop a 500 word essay which addresses the following topics and is reflective of the USM School of Nursing philosophy (below).
+Please develop a 500 word essay which addresses the following topics:

-- The experiences, capacity and abilities you bring to the role of scholar in a master’s program.
+- The experiences, capacity and abilities brought to a master’s program

 For forms and additional application information, please visit the Graduate Admissions web page